emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 3. Add 130 uL of Lightning Conversion Reagent to each tube.
 Total volume should be 150 uL now.
 4. Vortex for 10 seconds and spin down tubes.
 5. Place tubes in thermocycler with the following PCR protocol:

+NAMED "PICO BC" ON THERMOCYCLER AT GMGI IN EPIAGE FOLDER (~1 hr)

 - 98°C for 8 minutes
 - 54°C for 1 hr
 - 4°C hold